David Archuleta: 2007–2008: American Idol and David Archuleta

 In the finale he sang "Don't Let the Sun Go Down on Me", "In This Moment" and "Imagine".
 Judge Simon Cowell declared that Archuleta won the evening and even David Cook, who ultimately won, thought Archuleta would win: "I have to concede it, the kid came out all three songs and nailed it", said Cook.
 In the final tally, Archuleta received 44 percent of the votes.
 During the finale show, identical commercials featuring Archuleta and fellow finalist Cook mimicked the Tom Cruise scene from Risky Business where he dances in his underwear playing an air guitar; they were promoting the game franchise Guitar Hero.

 Archuleta's first appearances on music ranking charts were with the three songs he performed in the American Idol finale: "Don't Let the Sun Go Down on Me", "In This Moment", and "Imagine" debuted on the Billboard Hot 100 chart the week of June 7, 2008.
-"Imagine" entered at number 36 (giving Archuleta his first top forty hit), "Don't Let the Sun Go Down on Me" at number 58, and "In This Moment" entered at number 60.
+"Imagine" entered at number 36, giving Archuleta his first top-forty hit, "Don't Let the Sun Go Down on Me" at 58, and "In This Moment" at 60.
 That same week he had three songs on Billboards Bubbling Under Hot 100 Singles chart as well, where his versions of "Longer", "Think of Me", and "Angels" debuted at number 15, number 19, and number 24 respectively.

 Archuleta signed with Jive Records in June 2008.
 His self-titled album, David Archuleta, was released in November 2008.
 His first single, "Crush", was released in August 2008 on Z100, a New York radio station.
 On August 12 "Crush" became available on iTunes.
 It debuted at number two on the Billboard Hot 100, beaten only by Rihanna's "Disturbia".
 It was the best chart debut in more than 18 months.
 According to Nielsen SoundScan, the track sold 166,000 downloads in the first week in the United States.
 It has sold 1.92 million digital copies in the US.

 Along with American Idol winner David Cook, Archuleta placed second on Forbes' list of "Breakout Stars of 2008".
 The two co-presented an award at the 2008 Teen Choice Awards in August 2008.
 Archuleta also received the Teen Choice Award surfboard for "Most Fanatic Fans".